svmszcck/test-app/README.md

 - Since "KeyboardAvoidingView" component of React Native is a little bit buggy, I have implemented my own keyboard handler.
 Therefore input field is visible on small screens.

+- I have put the styles in separate files for the screen components.
+However normal shared components have single files(styles are in the components files).
+This is called "Single File Components" as in Vue.

+- For testing I have used some snaphots using react-test-renderer and Enzyme for the real Unit Testing.

 **Cons:**

 - Not E2E testing as there wasn't enough time to work on that.